Sweat is made by sweat glands in the skin and carried to the skin's surface by ducts.

 Sweat is composed mostly of water, but it also contains salt (mostly sodium chloride) and other chemicals.
 When a person sweats a lot, the lost salt and water must be replaced.

-Last full review/revision October 2007 by Daniel W. Collison, MD
+Last full review/revision June 2013 by David M. Pariser, MD